Skip to main content

 Valuation: $14.0B

 Skild AI is a robotics company founded in 2023 that develops artificial intelligence systems for autonomous robots.
 The company focuses on creating AI software that enables robots to perform complex, dexterous manipulation tasks in real-world environments.
 Skild AI's core technology centers on machine learning models designed to improve robotic perception, planning, and control capabilities, allowing robots to handle varied objects and adapt to dynamic conditions.
 The company operates in the growing intersection of AI and robotics, where demand for automation solutions continues to expand across manufacturing, logistics, and warehouse operations.
 Skild AI's approach emphasizes practical deployment of AI-powered robotic systems rather than theoretical research, positioning it within the applied robotics sector.
 As of its most recent funding round, Skild AI has raised $1.9 billion in total funding and holds a valuation of $14.0 billion, reflecting significant investor confidence in its market potential.
 The company operates at Series C stage, indicating maturation beyond early-stage development.
 Specific details about notable customers, deployed use cases, and competitive positioning relative to other robotics companies are not disclosed.
 The company's rapid valuation growth and substantial funding suggest strong market traction, though its exact revenue figures and growth trajectory remain proprietary information.
-Skild AI achieved a $14 billion valuation within one year of founding, indicating exceptional investor confidence in its robotics-AI technology platform.
+Skild AI achieved a $14 billion valuation within approximately two years of founding, indicating exceptional investor confidence in its robotics-AI technology platform.

 🇺🇸Boston Dynamics90